RadPa/Chromatin-accessibility-of-hybrids-of-D.-albomicans-and-D.-nasuta/pre-core analysis/blacklist/readme.md

 check the **blacklist.sh** for the script

-After installation, keep the input and mappability folder in the same path as executable Blacklist.
-We have generated blacklist using ATAC-seq data of _D. albomicans_ and _D. nasuta_.
+After installation, keep the input and mappability folder in the same path as executable Blacklist and generated blacklist using ATAC-seq data.